GavenDcosta/100dayscodingchallenge-/README.md

 Day 65: I wrote a small Js code to add validations in a input

 Day 66: C code for searching an element in an array

+Day 67: C code for finding the greatest of 3 nos using nested if else